-Ideally, you should be sweating on your brand-new treadmill.
+Ideally, you SHOULD be sweating on your brand-new treadmill.
 The electrolytes in your sweat are corrosive.
-Conundrum?
-Nope!
-Well-made treadmills are designed around this factor and use materials, such as electrostatic powder coatings, that bond with the frame when they paint it, to make it all but impervious to rusting.
-Also, because they are using higher quality steels such as high-speed steel and stainless steel, as well as aluminum extensions on exposed, high-sweat areas of the frame, your treadmill will be significantly less susceptible to rusting.
-It also means a lower cost of ownership and less preventative maintenance expected by the owner.
-Cheaper treadmills with carbon steel frames will be more likely to be corroded over time by the user’s sweat and will require more maintenance.
-In addition, the warranty of the frame will likely be much worse, due to the inexpensive materials used.
+Well-made treadmills with higher quality steels are designed around this factor and use materials, such as electrostatic powder coatings, that bond with the frame when they paint it, to make it all significantly less susceptible to rusting.
+It also means a lower cost of ownership!
+Cheaper treadmills will be more likely to rust and require more maintenance.

 THE TREADMILL MOTOR

 The motor might just be the single most important component of the treadmill.
-The quality, and the type of motor is very important.
+The quality and type of motor is very important.
 Most spec sheets are going to provide you the motor’s horsepower (HP) rating, and little else.
 But there is so much more to know if you want a powerful motor!

 Important Note about Shopping Online for a Treadmill

-Typically, the most detailed information you are going to find online for home exercise equipment is provided through specification sheets (or spec sheets) and informational brochures.
-These spec sheets are very limited in scope and only provide you with oversimplified information.
-We strongly urge you to consult with an expert about treadmill motors.
+Typically, the most detailed information you are going to find online for home exercise equipment is provided through oversimplified spec sheets and brochures.
+We strongly urge you to consult with an expert.